Pixel 9a vs Pixel 8: Does the old flagship stand a chance?

 Intro

-The Pixel 9a is about to drop in a couple of days (Google will officially launch the Pixel 9a on March 19), and given how successful the A-series Pixels have been, this launch begs one question.
+The Pixel 9a is now official and given how successful the A-series Pixels have been this launch begs one question.
 Do old flagships stand a chance against this new, affordable, and quite exciting model?

-Today we're going to pit the upcoming Pixel 9a against the previous generation of Pixel flagships in the face of the vanilla Pixel 8.
-The Pixel 8a already undermined the foundations of the regular Pixel 8, and soon we will have another bargain phone.
+Today we're going to pit the Pixel 9a against the previous generation of Pixel flagships in the face of the vanilla Pixel 8.
+The Pixel 8a already undermined the foundations of the regular Pixel 8, and now we have another bargain phone that's even better.
 Could the Pixel 8 survive the attack?
 Let's try and find out!

-Here's our preliminary Google Pixel 9a vs Pixel 8 comparison.
+Here's our Google Pixel 9a vs Pixel 8 comparison.

 Table of Contents: